SpeciesFileGroup/bell_pepper/README.md

 ## License

-The gem is available as open source under the terms of the [NCSA/Illinois](https://github.com/SpeciesFileGroup/bell_pepper/blob/main/LICENSE.txt).
+The gem is available as open source under the terms of the [MIT license](https://github.com/SpeciesFileGroup/bell_pepper/blob/main/LICENSE.txt).

 ## Code of Conduct